A Factor-Adjusted Multiple Testing Procedure with Application to Mutual Fund Selection: Methodology

-The main focus of \cite{Leek:Storey:2008} and \cite{Friguet:Kloareg:Causeur:2009} is simultaneously testing the significance of the regression coefficients $\bs \beta_i$ for $i=1, \ldots, N$, while our focus is simultaneously testing the significance of the intercepts motivated from mutual fund selection in empirical finance.
-By definition in \cite{Leek:Storey:2008}, the linear space spanned by latent random vectors capturing the dependence among the tests was termed as \textit{dependence kernel}, which has found two specifically scientific applications, i.e., spatial dependence typically assumed in brain-imaging data and latent structure due to relevant factors not being included in biological studies.
-In contrast, our latent factor structure $\bf Z$ has implications on unobserved systematic risks, shedding new light on empirical finance.
-More importantly, the unique feature for testing high dimensional intercepts alleviates the \textit{confounding} phenomenon between the observed and unobserved systematic risks, whereas the existing procedures for testing regression coefficients associated with observed explanatory variables were prone to generate spurious signals due to interactions between observed and unobserved common factors.
-In addition, \cite{Leek:Storey:2008} and \cite{Friguet:Kloareg:Causeur:2009} employed some variants of EM-type algorithms to estimate the number of latent factors, the factor loadings, as well as the latent factors.
+The main aim of \cite{Leek:Storey:2008} and \cite{Friguet:Kloareg:Causeur:2009} is to simultaneously test the significance of the regression coefficients $\bs \beta_i$ for $i=1, \ldots, N$, while our aim is to simultaneously test the significance of the intercepts motivated by mutual fund selection in empirical finance.
+By definition, in \cite{Leek:Storey:2008}, the linear space spanned by the latent random vectors that captures the dependence among the tests is termed the \textit{dependence kernel}, which has two specifically scientific applications, i.e., the spatial dependence typically assumed in brain-imaging data and the latent structure due to relevant factors not included in biological studies.
+In contrast, our latent factor structure $\bf Z$ has implications for unobserved systematic risks, and is thus relevant to empirical finance.
+More importantly, the unique feature for testing high dimensional intercepts alleviates the \textit{confounding} phenomenon between the observed and unobserved systematic risks, whereas the existing procedures for testing regression coefficients associated with observed explanatory variables are prone to generating spurious signals due to interactions between the observed and unobserved common factors.
+In addition, \cite{Leek:Storey:2008} and \cite{Friguet:Kloareg:Causeur:2009} used some variants of EM-type algorithms to estimate the number of latent factors, the factor loadings, and the latent factors.
 Such a method is demonstrated to be quite useful in simultaneous point estimation.
-Nevertheless, the resulting estimators do not have explicit solutions, which poses more challenges when investigating the effect of estimation errors for the subsequent testing procedure.
-As an alternative, we propose to estimate the factor number, the latent factors and factor loadings through the method of principal component \citep{Wang:2012}; see Section 3.1 for details.
-We will show theoretically that such a simple procedure can consistently estimate the FDP even when the idiosyncratic errors are allowed to be weakly correlated.
+Nevertheless, the resulting estimators do not have explicit solutions, which poses more challenges when investigating the effect of estimation errors on the subsequent testing procedure.
+As an alternative, we propose to estimate the factor number, the latent factors, and the factor loadings using the principal component method \citep{Wang:2012}; see Section~\ref{Sec-3.1} for details.
+We show theoretically that such a simple procedure can consistently estimate the true FDP even when the idiosyncratic errors are allowed to be weakly correlated.
 Consequently, our procedure has formal theoretical justifications under much weaker conditions, compared with the methods of \cite{Leek:Storey:2008} and \cite{Friguet:Kloareg:Causeur:2009}.